remlapmot/mrrobust/README.md

 Installation
 ============

-This package uses functions in Ben Jann's `moremata` package, so install that first with:
+This package uses functions in Ben Jann's `moremata` package and `addplot` command, so install those first with:
 ```
 ssc install moremata
+ssc install addplot
 ```

 Then to install `mrrobust` issue in Stata (in versions 13 and above)